frmichel/flickr-statistics/src/fm/flickr/stat/README.md

     - file `distrib_location.csv`: distribution of explored photos in function of whether they have a geographical location
     - file `distrib_owners_photo.csv` shows the distribution of users per number of photos that they have (starting 15/11/2012)
     - file `distrib_owners_contact.csv` shows the distribution of users per number of contacts that they have (starting 15/11/2012)
+    - file `user_average.csv`: average number of contacts that explored photos' owners have (starting 15/11/2012)

 ProcessProbabilityPerWeekDayAndHour:
 ====================================